apperside/thunderclone/README.md

 The idea is the following:

 - a chrome extension will inject a button to the github repository page.
-When clicked, it will send a message to a local electron app
+When clicked, it will send a message to a desktop agent app

 - the electron based agent app (which must be running locally) will listen to the extension and clone the repository in a folder of your choice